Medical assistance in the EU/EEA

 Example

-Per is staying over winter in Spain for four months.
-Per has diabetes and therefore visits a doctor regularly, including when he is in Spain.
-He uses a Scandinavian surgery with GPs in private practice.
+Per stays in Spain for four months every winter.
+He has diabetes and, therefore, visits a doctor regularly, including when he is in Spain.
+He uses a surgery with Scandinavian GPs in private practice.

-The practitioner must have a permit to practice in the country in question, and valid public authorisation.
+The practitioner must have a permit to practice in the country in question and valid public authorisation.
+It is your responsibility to check that the practitioner has this.

 Example

 Per has ensured that the doctor he is going to visit has valid public authorisation.
-He knows that he must have documentation that each treatment provider he has visited is entitled to practise in Spain.
+He knows that he might be asked to document this.

 What can you be covered for?

-You can only be covered for expenses for treatment that you would also have been covered for in Norway.
-Experimental treatment is not covered.
+You can only be covered for expenses for treatment that you would also be covered for in Norway.
+Experimental and alternative treatment is not covered.

 Example

-Per wants to have an ordinary check-up by a GP.
-This is a consultation that he could also have had in Norway, and which will therefore be covered.
+Per wants an ordinary check-up by a GP.
+This is a consultation that he could also have had in Norway and will, therefore, be covered.

 Don't forget the documentation!

-You yourself must remember to obtain the correct documentation.
+You must remember to obtain the correct documentation yourself.

 Example